How Google Maps Ranking Works

 NAP Consistency Across the Web

 NAP stands for Name, Address, and Phone number — the three data points that must be identical everywhere your business appears online.
-NAP consistency is a foundational local SEO factor because Google cross-references your business information across hundreds of directories, social profiles, and websites to verify your legitimacy.
+NAP consistency is a foundational factor in how to rank in Google Maps because Google cross-references your business information across hundreds of directories, social profiles, and websites to verify your legitimacy.

 Inconsistent NAP information — such as listing "123 Main St" on your website but "123 Main Street, Suite 1" on Yelp — creates confusion for both Google and potential customers.
 According to Moz, citation signals (which include NAP consistency) account for approximately 7% of local pack ranking factors.